7 LSTM Networks

 Step 3: Enforcing No-Arbitrage

-The authors take a final step to enforce the economic constraint of no-arbitrage by using a Generative Adversarial Network (GAN) framework.
-This advanced technique adjusts the training objective beyond simple MSE to ensure the resulting model is economically consistent.
+The authors take a final step to enforce the no-arbitrage constraint by using a Generative Adversarial Network (GAN) framework, which adjusts the training objective beyond MSE to penalize pricing errors that violate no-arbitrage.
 We do not cover GANs in class.

 Empirical Results and Conclusions

-• Performance: The full model (GAN-SDF) achieves an annual out-of-sample Sharpe ratio of approximately 2.6, significantly outperforming linear models (~1.7) and the Fama-French 5-factor model (~0.8).
+• Performance: The full model (GAN-SDF) achieves an annual out-of-sample Sharpe ratio of approximately 2.6, compared with about 1.7 for linear models and 0.8 for the Fama-French 5-factor model.

 • Explanatory Power: The model explains over 90% of the cross-sectional variation in returns on 46 well-known anomaly portfolios.